 august 2 - 19. august 2023

 This is a really exciting expedition crossing both the Norwegian and Greenland Seas, where we will visit Jan-Mayen, Greenland, and Iceland!
-This is our longest expedition, as it lasts over two weeks, and we get the chance to explore both the volcanic island of Jan-Mayen and the super remote East-Greenland coast.
+This is our longest expedition, as it lasts more than two weeks, and we get the chance to explore both the volcanic island of Jan-Mayen and the super remote East-Greenland coast.
 During the voyage we really get to feel what it’s like out on the big ocean.
 In recent years the edge of the pack ice has been too far north to be able to sail westwards along it, but we will still get close to large ice sheets, icebergs, and glaciers when we arrive in Greenland.

-We are ready for this summer’s expedition, with our latest addition to the SeilNorge fleet, Alma.
+We are ready for this summer’s expedition, with our latest addition to our expedition fleet, Alma.
 This slightly smaller replica of Amundsen’s expedition ship “Gjøa” is a newly-built traditional sailboat.
 It is a really solid 52-foot wooden boat, which weighs 45 tons and has plenty of deck space to enjoy the view of arctic volcanoes and icebergs.
 Comfort onboard is ensured, with ample space under deck, central heating, a social galley midship, and comfortable beds with warm duvets and pillows.
 Now we will hoist the sails on Alma and sail in Amundsen’s wake to Greenland!

 On this expedition we have three stages of offshore sailing: Norway to Jan-Mayen, Jan-Mayen to Greenland, and Greenland to Iceland.
 We spend the days in between exploring these remote places.
 If the sea is calm enough for us to land on Jan-Mayen, we can explore this unique volcanic island.
 The geology and biology here are extremely different from what we are used to back on the mainland.
 We can take a break from the high seas at anchor here, and maybe we will even get to visit the Norwegian military and meteorological base here.